How to Spend THREE DAYS in Kyoto: 3-Day Itinerary

 After (hopefully) getting a few wins under your belt, take a stroll along the Kamo River.
 We like walking along here because it’s a popular local hangout, so residents come here to slow down and enjoy the fresh air.

 And if you have time, Nijō Castle is definitely worth a visit.
 This ornate, samurai castle took our breath away with its beautifully preserved interiors.
-We were fascinated by the “nightingale floors” which actually chirp when walked on.
+We were fascinated by the “nightingale floors,” which actually chirp when walked on.
 This was how they prevented intruders back in the day!
 Access to the grounds and palace costs 1,300 JPY ($9 USD), which we think is totally worth it.

 Dinner/evening – Find Kyoto’s best food spots